marlieskester/Chords4N00bs/REPORT.md

 Third activity (songactivity): the user can transpose the song, add to songbook and play the song.
 Fourth activity (playactivity): the user sees the lyrics and chords to the song, and he can choose to use the automatic scroll function (with adjustable speed).

-Or
+Or:
-Second activity: the user sees an image of the chord he has just searched
+Second activity (ChordActivity): the user sees an image of the chord he has just searched

-Or
+Or:
-Second activity: the user sees a list of the chord he has added to the songbook.
+Second activity (SongBookActivity): the user sees a list of the songs he has added to the songbook.
 Onclick - go to "Third activity"

 Detailed flow of information
 ------------------------